ZenHive/whatsapp_mcp/roadmap.md

 **Goal:** Automatically start the Go bridge when the MCP server starts, capturing logs and exposing the WhatsApp QR code for authentication - making setup completely self-contained.

-**Why:** Currently users must manually run `cd bridge && go run main.go` in a separate terminal before using the MCP server, and watch that terminal for the QR code on first run.
+**Why:** Currently users must manually run `cd bridge && go run .` in a separate terminal before using the MCP server, and watch that terminal for the QR code on first run.
 Auto-starting with QR capture allows complete setup from within Claude Code.

 **Requirements:** Users need Go 1.21+ installed.
 The bridge source is included in the package and compiled on first run.